Arvind Kumar (lexicographer): Lexicography

 He resigned from Madhuri in 1978 to fulfil his dream of making a thesaurus in Hindi and spent 20 years researching, authoring and compiling the first-ever thesaurus in Hindi Samantar Kosh which was published by the National Book Trust India in 1996.

-Arvind with his wife Kusum presented the first copy of Samantar Kosh to the President of India, Dr Shankar Dayal Sharma on 13th December 1996.
+Arvind with his wife Kusum presented the first copy of Samantar Kosh to the President of India, Dr Shankar Dayal Sharma on 13 December 1996.
 Published in India’s Golden Jubilee year of Independence, Samantar Kosh has been reprinted six times and has sold more than 20,000 copies.
 The Hindu described Samantar Kosh as "vastly inclusive, user friendly and a golden dot on Hindi’s forehead."

 After the release of Samantar Kosh, Arvind then began work on developing a bilingual thesaurus to link Hindi with English.
 And eleven years later, the three-volume Penguin English-Hindi/Hindi-English Thesaurus & Dictionary with five and a half lakh expressions was published by Penguin India in 2007.
-This Work is 3,154 pages long, the three volumes weigh 5kg and are a home for 500,000 expressions.
+This Work is 3,154 pages long, the three volumes weigh 5 kg and are a home for 500,000 expressions.

 In addition to these two works, Arvind has compiled Arvind Sahaj Samantar Kosh, the first alphabetical Hindi thesaurus; Shabdeshwari, a thesaurus of Indian mythological names – the first-ever in any language; Brihat Samantar Kosh, a revised and extended edition of Samantar Kosh; Arvind Word Power: English-Hindi, a ready reference alphabetical dictionary, thesaurus and mini-encyclopedia, and Arvind Tukant Kosh, a book of 57,000 rhyming words.

 All of Arvind’s lexicographical can be found in his web-based database, Arvind Lexicon, comprising a total of 1,012,754 Hindi and English expressions and words.